myreen/tda283_website/pages/about.md

 </ul>

 General questions concerning the course, including examination issues (deadline extensions, etc) should be directed to \$teacher\$.

-The assistants are responsible for grading and supervising labs.
+Supervision for the project is also offered by \$teacher\$ during office hours.
+The teachers and assistants are responsible for grading and supervising labs.

 <a name="submissions"></a>